 The lack of Indian casinos can be largely attributed to the Alaska Native Claims Settlement Act of 1971.
 Casinos must be constructed on restricted land or land that is in trust, which is limited in Alaska.
 State law prevails, and the state has shown few signs of changing.

-There are no Alaskan laws that restrict online casinos, but there aren’t any online companies operating inside its borders.
+There are no laws that restrict residents from gambling at online casinos that accept Alaska players, but there aren’t any online companies operating inside its borders.

 Sports betting is not legal in Alaska.
 According to Austin Baird, a spokesperson for Governor Bill Walker’s office, “There has been no legislative activity on this issue in Alaska.”